 The Technion – Israel Institute of Technology was founded in 1912 in Haifa and is the oldest university in Israel and the Middle East.
-The university offers degrees in science and engineering, and related fields such as architecture, medicine, industrial management and education.
+The university, where classes started in the winter of 1924/25, offers degrees in science and engineering, and related fields such as architecture, medicine, industrial management and education.

 Technion is noted as a global pioneer in multidisciplinary research into fields including energy, nanotechnology and life science.
 It has 18 academic departments and 52 research centers and over 13,000 students.
 Since its founding, it has awarded over 95,000 degrees and its graduates are cited to have brought the unique skills and penchant for innovation which helped conceive and consolidate the modern State of Israel.
 Technion’s over 610 faculty members include three Nobel Laureates.

 The Technion has two additional campuses.
 Its historic building in midtown Haifa now houses the Israel National Museum of Science, Technology and Space.
-The Rappaport Faculty of Medicine is located next to the sea in the neighborhood of Bat Galim, adjacent to Rambam Hospital, the largest medical center in Northern Israel.
+Ruth & Bruce Rappaport Faculty of Medicine is located next to the sea in the neighborhood of Bat Galim, adjacent to Rambam Hospital, the largest medical center in Northern Israel.